alx-tools/deep-learning-vagrant-machine/README.md

     $ jupyter notebook --no-browser --ip=0.0.0.0 --port=8888

 Your notebook should now be available on http://localhost:8888/.
+I have provided a [tutorial jupyter notebook]('https://github.com/justiceamoh/engs108-vagrant-machine/blob/master/notebooks/Keras%20Introduction.ipynb) that introduces Keras with an example neural network on the MNIST dataset.
+You should be able to run it in your vm now.

 # Known Errors and Fixes